Business Plan for Arlington Performing Arts Center (APAC): Business Plan APAC

 Background Paper: Our Infrastructure Initiative

-Arlington County is home to about 35-40 arts groups (down from 50 four years ago!) and hundreds of visual artists.
-Among the many genres represented are performing arts, dance, symphony, opera, children’s theater, public art, chamber music, visual arts, movement theater, and media arts.
-Heritage groups represents scores of countries including Bangladesh, India, Cambodia, Bolivia, Mexico, Argentina, and Vietnam, among others.
+Arlington is home to 25-30 arts groups and hundreds of visual artists.
+Among the many genres represented are theatre, dance, symphony, chamber music, children’s theatre, opera, public art and visual and media arts.

-However, over the last 4-5 years, the number of groups and performances have been decreasing and the County has been losing some of its cultural presence – primarily due to the inadequate indoor performance space for arts groups, as well as for musical bands and other entertainment events.
-Venues have closed (Artisphere, Rosslyn Spectrum and Iota) over the last several years for varied reasons, and the remaining ones are primarily part of larger venues (mostly middle schools) or “found” spaces, meaning the base building was not initially designed to accommodate a theater use.
+Over the last 5-7 years, the number of groups and performances have been decreasing and the County has been losing most of its cultural presence – primarily due to the inadequate indoor performance space for arts groups, as well as for musical bands and other entertainment events.
+Venues have closed (i.e., Artisphere, Rosslyn Spectrum, Iota) over the last several years for varied reasons, and the remaining ones are primarily part of larger venues (mostly middle schools) or “found” spaces, meaning the base building was not initially designed to accommodate a theater use.
 Therefore, they lack the ambiance that audiences expect when going out for the evening.
 As a result, several professional Arlington arts groups have already left the County to perform in DC and elsewhere, and many others are considering doing so because of this lack of quality performance space.

 Embracing Arlington Arts (an independent citizens group comprised of Arlington arts supporters) is therefore embarking on an ambitious initiative to work with stakeholders, arts patrons, arts organizations, and community leaders to facilitate having a theater built at another existing structure site.
 This plan assumes no management requirements by the County, no County staff expenses, and all operating expenses being paid by the theater organization itself.
 It also assumes a major capital campaign by Embracing Arlington Arts, arts organizations and stakeholders, as well as developer contributions, to build out the exterior and interior of the venue.